 Izamal (day 19)

-Tulum (day 20 + day 21) – last days of your Mexico itinerary 3 weeks
+Beaches of the Riviera Maya (day 20 + day 21) – last days of your Mexico itinerary 3 weeks

-And then it’s time to finish you Mexico itinerary 3 weeks with some well-deserved time at the beach.
-For me, the most beautiful beach at the Riviera Maya is bohemian paradise Tulum.
+And then it is time to finish you Mexico itinerary 3 weeks with some well-deserved time at the beach.
+For me, the most beautiful beach at the Riviera Maya is still bohemian paradise Tulum.
 It is the Ibiza of Mexico, set in a mysterious jungle setting with beautiful beaches.
 Everything in Tulum is beautiful and instagrammable.
 The only downside is that prices have become very high.
 So make sure to do your research to find a good value for money hotel.

 This is an overview with availability and latest prices of hotels in Tulum.

 In Tulum or at some of the other beaches, you will finish your initerary for Mexico.
-From Tulum you can travel to the airport of Cancun within 2 hours (depending on traffic) and catch a flight back home.
+From Tulum you can travel to the airport of Cancún within 2 hours (depending on traffic) and catch a flight back home.

-Planning a trip to Guatemala – after your Mexico initerary 3 weeks
+Travel to Guatemala – after your Mexico initerary 3 weeks

 More about Mexico